iangaunt/txv/README.md

-# iangaunt/rust-template
+# iangaunt/txt

-A template for Rust projects with Cargo compilation.
+A WIP text editor for the terminal with Rust.